ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 From a time around when data science field started picking up, every other day I get many messages from data intelligence starters & enthusiasts on ‘How can I get into data intelligence field?’.
 Over a while, I have improvised my response based on the follow-up questions they ask like:

-1. What is the difference between DS, ML, DL, AI, DM?
+1. What is the difference between data science, data engineering, machine learning etc?
 2. What are the roles in data intelligence, who does what?
 3. What concepts, processes & tools they need to learn?
 4. Which books, courses, etc they need to refer to?